ananya-bangera/Music_Mania/README.md

 - [ ] some part of responsive design

-List down all the tasks/features for your project and cross out the ones which are completed.

 ## Project Setup
 >Include your project setup basics here.
 Steps for how someone else can setup your project on their machine.
 Add any relevant details as well.